lifewatch/pyporcc/README.md

 ### Click detector
 The Click detector can be used in continuous wav files (with higher than 300 kHz sampling rate) or in the SoundTrap HF output files (*.bcl + *.dwv).
-ForSoundTrapHF files, you can create a ClickDetectorSoundTrapHF object with the necessary parameters and run it as:
+For SoundTrapHF files, you can create a ClickDetectorSoundTrapHF object with the necessary parameters and run it as:

 ```python
 import pathlib